 Instead of retiring, Murray launched a new career at age 62.
 She entered New York’s General Theological Seminary in 1973, before the Episcopal Church allowed women priests.
 She was ordained in 1977.
 She celebrated her first Holy Eucharist at the Chapel of the Cross in Chapel Hill, NC -- the same church where her grandmother, a slave, was baptized.

-In a 1977 sermon recorded in Pauli Murray: Selected Sermons and Writings, she said:
+In a 1977 sermon recorded in the hard-to-find Pauli Murray: Selected Sermons and Writings, she said:

 It was my destiny to be the descendant of slave owners as well as slaves, to be of mixed ancestry, to be biologically and psychologically integrated in a world where the separation of the races was upheld by the Supreme Court of the United States as the fundamental law of our Southland.
 My entire life’s quest has been for spiritual integration, and this quest has led me ultimately to Christ, in whom there is no East or West, no North or South, no Black or White, no Red or Yellow, no Jew or Gentile, no Islam or Buddhist, no Baptist, Methodist, Episcopalian, or Roman Catholic, no Male or Female.
 There is no Black Christ, no White Christ, no Red Christ – although these images may have transitory cultural value.
 There is only Christ, the Spirit of Love.

 Murray died of cancer on July 1, 1985 at age 74.
 Her best known book is Proud Shoes: The Story of an American Family (1956), her memoir of growing up as a mixed-race person in the segregated South.